richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 15 May 1989 — Robert Lazar speaks publicly on KLAS-TV in Las Vegas, NV for the first time.
 Lazar claims he was employed at S-4, a facility near Groom Lake/Area 51 adjacent to Papoose Lake.
 Lazar claims the site has concealed aircraft hangers in a mountain side and nine flying saucers are stored there, where scientists are working to reverse engineer their antigravity propulsion systems.
 Lazar claims one saucer was found on an archeological dig, and another is metallic in appearance.
 Lazar claims the power plants inside the craft are so advanced they defy conventional understanding and do not use circuits or electricity.

-Lazar also claims his employer is EG&G, and he is made aware of an alleged Project Galileo, an antigravity and propulsion project and Project Looking Glass, an alleged technological project to see back in time.
+Lazar also claims his employer is EG&G, and he is made aware of an alleged **Project Galileo**, an antigravity and propulsion project and **Project Looking Glass**, an alleged technological project to see back in time.

 *   [https://www.otherhand.org/home-page/area-51-and-other-strange-places/bluefire-main/bluefire/the-bob-lazar-corner/the-lazar-timeline/](https://www.otherhand.org/home-page/area-51-and-other-strange-places/bluefire-main/bluefire/the-bob-lazar-corner/the-lazar-timeline/)
 *   [https://www.8newsnow.com/news/local-news/i-team-the-man-who-sent-shock-waves-through-ufo-circles-30-years-ago/](https://www.8newsnow.com/news/local-news/i-team-the-man-who-sent-shock-waves-through-ufo-circles-30-years-ago/)